 Some less than positive aspects of living in Bulgaria

-So if your income comes from outside of the country and is of the UK standards than you can live in Bulgaria like a king.
+So if your income comes from outside of the country and is of western standards then you can live in Bulgaria like a king.
 However, if you are employed locally and earn an average salary for the country, you will have to adjust your lifestyle accordingly.

 You need to contrast the cost of living with what you can expect to earn in Bulgaria.